Public vs Private Colleges | 7 Advantages of Private College

 Of course, students benefit largely throughout the duration of their degree.
 But, with private colleges, students are all the more likely to reap these benefits even after graduation.

 For some, this might mean continuing a relationship with a favorite professor or colleague.
 For others, this could mean becoming involved with or choosing to work with their past college.
-Whatever it may be, students who are enrolled in private colleges are more likely to continue a strong relationships with their colleagues in the future.
+Whatever it may be, students who are enrolled in private colleges are more likely to continue a strong relationship with their colleagues in the future.

 Public vs. Private Colleges